 Volkswagen Chairman Herbert Diess explained it best, “We decided on the Buggy because it is the most emotional and irrational vehicle we could develop,”.
 The concept was shown with a 62 kWh battery that will give you about 155 miles of range along with a 201 hp electric motor.

-While the concept was ‘kinda-sorta’ stated that it would be going into production officially, it hasn’t seen an official confirmation as the ID.3 and ID.4 have.
+While the concept was ‘kinda-sorta’ stated that it would be going into production officially, it hasn’t seen an official confirmation as something like the VW ID BUZZ has.
 However thanks to forum members on VWIDTalk we have learned that Volkswagen has filed a trademark for “e-Thing” which one of the categories of use being vehicles.

 For those who are maybe confused at the name, the decision for e-Thing was not made solely for the quirkiness of it, but most likely was also made to reference Volkswagen’s old Type-181 from the 70s.
 While the drop-top Jeep-Esque vehicle went by a more conventional name in Europe, it was known as the “Thing” when it was sold in the United States.
 It’s certainly a unique car in Volkswagen’s history and represents a fitting ancestor to the ID.BUGGY if it ever makes it into production.